tmarkec/Get-it-right/README.md

 ### Target Audience

-- casual gamers
+- Casual gamers
-- people who like to play "chance"games
+- People who like to play "chance"games
-- people looking to test their luck skills
+- People looking to test their luck skills

 ### User Requirements and Expectations